 - The International Criminal Court

-Participants are required to write a research thesis under the supervision of a member of the Academy's Faculty.
-A module on research skills is organized to aid participants in the researching for and writing of the thesis.
-Upon submission of the thesis, participants are required to pass a thesis defense.
+Participants are required to write a thesis under the supervision of a member of the Academy's Faculty.
+A module on research skills is organized to aid participants researching for and writing their theses.
+Upon submission of their thesis, participants are required to pass a thesis defense.